 - Pumpkin seeds.
 To top the bread with before baking.

-In a mixing bowl, whisk together your pumpkin puree, butter, and eggs until smooth.
-Slowly add your dry ingredient and mix until just combined.
+Mix the wet: In a mixing bowl, whisk together your pumpkin puree, butter, and eggs until smooth.
+Slowly add your dry ingredients and mix until just combined.

 Tips to make the best recipe